Heal Yourself at Home

 Vaginal lubricants and spermicides; latex condoms / diaphragms; Scented toilet paper, shampoos and body wash, fabric softeners, laundry detergent, tampons and sanitary pads.

-This autoimmune condition affects mainly women aged 40 - 60, damages the body’s secretory glands preventing tears and saliva, as well as secretions of the vagina and gastrointestinal tract.
+This autoimmune condition damages the body's secretory glands preventing tears and saliva, as well as secretions of the vagina and gastrointestinal tract.
+It mainly affects women aged 40 - 60.

 Women are more susceptible to auto-immune diseases than men.
 A study using mice found that increased autoantibody production in females can be attributed to the effect of estrogen on the immune response.
 PubMed PubMed